Types of Tummy Tuck (Abdominoplasty)

 Standard Tummy Tuck

 The standard tummy tuck (a.k.a. standard abdominoplasty) is the most common abdominoplasty.
 It is excellent in eliminating the abdominal "pooch" below the umbilicus, especially in women who have given birth.
 The standard abdominoplasty produces a much flatter stomach.
-Dr. Cruise goes several steps further by tightening the underlying muscles to flatten the stomach and narrow the waistline.
+Joseph T Cruise, MD goes several steps further by tightening the underlying muscles to flatten the stomach and narrow the waistline.
 An added bonus is the removal of the stretch marks below the umbilicus, the area in which they most often occur.

 The standard abdominoplasty leaves a scar from hip to hip and requires repositioning of the umbilicus to avoid positioning it too low on the abdomen.
-Dr. Cruise has developed various techniques that, in addition to removing skin and fat, tighten the underlying musculature.
+Joseph T Cruise, MD has developed various techniques that, in addition to removing skin and fat, tighten the underlying musculature.
 This further tightening creates an attractive, contoured look.

 Standard tummy tuck incision